YaroslavTER/SnakeJS/README.md

 # SnakeJS
-Use arrows to snake control.
+Use arrows to snake control and eat green suqare. http://snakejs.surge.sh/
-http://snakejs.surge.sh/